-The licensed deficit application will be considered by the Authority's Chief Finance Officer and Director of Child and Adult Services.
+The licensed deficit application will be considered by the Authority's Director of Finance and Policy and Director of Children's and Joint Commissioning.
 If accepted the chair of Children Services Committee will be briefed.

 Written confirmation will be sent to the school and its Chair of Governors once the licensed deficit has been approved.